SAITPublic/PIMLibrary/README.md

 <options>
--o <relative path> : Relative path from current directory where build folder is created -d [optional] : if mentioned, Debug mode will be enabled -m [optional] : if mentioned, MIOpen Apps will be compiled -t [optional] : if mentioned, Target mode build will be enabled
+-o <relative path> : Relative path from current directory where build folder is created -d --debug  [optional] : if mentioned, Debug mode will be enabled -m --miopen [optional] : if mentioned, MIOpen Apps will be compiled -t --target TARGET [optional] : if mentioned, Target mode build will be enabled.
+Targets: emulator(default), mi50, radeon7
 ```

 ## Using Commands